frnmst/mcmc-comparisons/README.md

                                         this option
     --partition=PARTITIONNAME           the partition name used for the SLURM job
-    --repetitions=REPETITIONS           repeat the same parallel experiments
-                                        a selected number of times.
-This option is ignored by by non parallel experiments -s, --steps=STEPS                   the number of samples between consecutive iterations
+    -s, --steps=STEPS                   the number of samples between consecutive iterations
     -S, --slurm                         run the experiments with the SLURM system.